GravityKit/GravityView/readme.txt

 * Added: `gravityview/request/is_renderable` filter to modify what request classes represent valid GravityView requests
 * Added: `gravityview/widget/search/form/action` filter to change search submission URL as needed.
+* Added: `gravityview/entry-list/link` fitler to modify Other Entries links as needed.

 = 2.5.1 on December 14, 2019 =